Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 **Process ID**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Process ID* view and return to the list of processes.
+All changes are rejected.

 - *Process ID*
   Process identification number.
 The ID number is automatically assigned by the system.